novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-270.md

 Thus, upon returning, Lee Hyun-woo talked to Woo Sang-won about the data center.

-“Even Son Joong and Jamie Wang have finally recognized it.”
+“Even Son Jung-yi and Jamie Wang have finally recognized it.”

 He let out a voice of admiration.